How to Apply for American Rescue Plan’s Restaurant Revitalization Fund

 Furthermore, for the first 21 days, disadvantaged small businesses will be given extra priority, including those owned by women, veterans, and groups that are otherwise economically or socially disadvantaged, as defined by SBA codes.

-Publicly traded companies and restaurants with more than 20 locations are not eligible to apply.
+Publicly traded companies, non-profits, and restaurants with more than 20 locations are not eligible to apply.
 You also cannot have an existing application for the Save Our Stages program, and there are limitations for private equity funds.
+You cannot have received a Shuttered Venues Operators grant to be eligible.
 Businesses operated by state or local governments are also not eligible.

 How much relief can I get from the Restaurant Revitalization Fund?